kstember/BattleSimulator/README.md

 # BattleSimulator
 Lord of the Rings Battle Simulator
 Created as a project for computer science at Mount Royal University for Paul Pospicil.
-Code written by me is preceeded by comments describing the purpose of the function
+Code written by me is preceeded by comments describing the purpose of the function, for the most part.
 All .h and makefile are written by me.

 To use: